-Exit and termination costs in 2020 were \$547.4 million compared to \$9.5 million in 2019.
+Exit and termination costs in 2021 were \$21.7 million compared to \$547.4 million in 2020.
 In August 2020, we completed the sale of our North Louisiana operations in a transaction that included the retention of certain related gathering, transportation and processing obligations extending until 2030.
-The present value of these estimated future obligations totaled \$479.8 million and were recorded in third quarter 2020.
+The present value of these estimated future obligations totaled \$479.8 million which was recorded in third quarter 2020.
 In addition, we agreed to pay a midstream company \$28.5 million to reduce our financial obligation related to the minimum volume commitments associated with this asset.
-In second quarter 2020, we negotiated capacity releases on certain transportation pipelines in Pennsylvania and we recorded \$10.4 million of exit costs which represents the discounted present volume of our remaining obligations.
+In second quarter 2020, we also negotiated capacity releases on certain transportation pipelines in Pennsylvania and we recorded \$10.4 million of exit costs which represents the discounted present volume of our remaining obligations.
+In the twelve months ended December 31, 2021, we recorded \$48.7 million accretion expense related to retained liabilities and in second quarter 2021, we recorded a gain of \$28.2 million to reduce our original estimate of these retained obligations due to payments being lower than our forecast and a change in our forecasted drilling plans of the buyer.
 The following table details our exit and termination costs for the last two years (in thousands):

-rear Endea December 51, σ1,

-2020 2 2019

-Severance costs \$ 5,909 \$ 7,535

-Transportation contract capacity releases (including accretion of discount) 10,900

-Divestiture contract obligation (including accretion of discount) 499,935

-One-time minimum volume commitment contract payment 28,500
+Severance costs Transportation contract capacity releases (including accretion of discount) Divestiture contract obligation (including accretion of discount) One-time minimum volume commitment contract payment Stock-based compensation

-Stock-based compensation 2,165 1,971

-\$ 547,409 \$ 9,506